maRT1gaS/cloudflare-docs/content/firewall/cf-firewall-language/fields.md

       </td>
       <td>
         <p>
           Represents the HTTP request body of a form as a Map (or associative array).
-Populated when the{' '}
-          <code class="InlineCode">Content-Type</code> header is{' '}
+Populated when the <code class="InlineCode">Content-Type</code> header is{' '}
           <code class="InlineCode">application/x-www-form-urlencoded</code>.
         </p>
         <p>
           Values are not pre-processed and retain the case used in the request.
 When a field repeats, then the array contains multiple items in the order they are in the request.
         </p>
         <p>
           The return value may be truncated if{' '}